aarongilly/blog/content/Pages/PDW.md

 # What

-The Personal Data Warehouse[1](https://aarongilly.com/pdw/#fn:1) is a system I built to help me keep track of stuff that happens in my life.
+The Personal Data Warehouse[^1] is a system I built to help me keep track of stuff that happens in my life.
 It is a time-indexed ledger of anything I want to keep track of and measure.
-It is the low-friction system of inputs, storage location(s), and query/reporting mechanisms that allow me to capture and interact with any time-bound data that might seem interesting.
+It is the low-friction system of inputs, storage location(s), and query/reporting mechanisms that allow me to capture, retain, and interact with any time-bound data that might seem interesting.
 It’s a web app, code library & some plugins, few dozen Siri Shortcuts, some IFTTT Applets, some data structures, a couple of Scriptable scripts, and a few microservices I built.
 It enables automated data inputs from anything that can generate arbitrary web requests, manual inputs through a web interface or bulk file imports.
 It provides structured data via my own home-grown API to access, collate, and ultimately benefit from all the entries it houses.
-It’s nothing more than you could do with spreadsheets, but it’s mine[2](https://aarongilly.com/pdw/#fn:2).
+It’s nothing more than you could do with spreadsheets[^2], but it’s mine.

 This loop shows an overview of what I tracked over the years: